elizhahn/karaoke-stretch-api/README.md

   - Create endpoints to complete CRUD --> we would need a POST, PUT and DELETE request, ideally for creating new PostgreSQL tables to store new users' data, update that data, or delete the data altogether
   - Find a way to utilize the GET request that returns an individual song's set of genres

+## Project Reflections

+### Challenges

+  - Learning PostgreSQL and Knex.js in a week 😬
+  - Deploying our back-end to Heroku

+### Wins

+  - This was an awesome team, and a really enjoyable experience overall
+  - Communication was solid
+  - Paired-programming really got us through the heavy lifts that came with learning these new technologies
+  - Building out and deploying a full-stack application that is fully tested and 100% accessible